maryamhgf/FTP-/README.md

 Commands:

-1. Delete name of file: server will delete that file.
+1. Delete: after this command you are asked to insert file name. server will delete that file.

 2. List: client can see all the files.

-3. Retrieve name of file: server will send the file in 10000B parts.
+3. Retrieve: after this command you are asked to insert file name. server will send the file in 10000B parts.

 For new command client should establish a new connection.